ldynia/archcolider/2.SolutionBackground/RisksAndSensitivePoints.md

 2. Subscriber's menu can't be prepared.
 3. Notification about delivery or meal can't be deliverd by prefered channel.
 4. PoS app disconected from network.
+    - Option 1: Eventual consistency of operations.
+Send data when the network will be available.
+    - Option 2: Pin codes to grab a meal from Subscriber
 5. Smart fridge disconected from network.
+6. User booked a meal, but not picked up.
+    - Option: prepay to accomplish the operation.
+7. Meal is stuck in the fridge.
+    - Options: User take a photo and file a complaint.
+8. Can the catalog contain meals out of order but with general availability for ordering within some time frame?
+How often data should be updated?

 # Sensitive points